-Amid the disappointing U.S. earnings news this quarter, one segment of the retail industry has reason to celebrate: dollar stores.
-Both Dollar Tree Inc. (which owns the Dollar Tree and Family Dollar chains) and Dollar General Corp. beat analysts’ expectations on May 26, and shares in both companies rose dramatically as a result.
+Amid the disappointing U.S. earnings news in Q2, one segment of the retail industry has reason to celebrate: dollar stores.
+Both Dollar Tree Inc. (which owns the Dollar Tree and Family Dollar chains) and Dollar General Corp. beat analysts’ expectations, and shares in both companies rose dramatically as a result.

 That news had our Checkout TrackingSM team wondering just who was spending their dollars at these dollar stores.
 And as it turned out, the answer was . . . most everyone.